ConradIrwin/aws-name-server/README.md

 Quick start
 ===========

-There's a long-winded [Setup guide](#setup) aimed at beginners.
-If you already know your way around EC2, you'll need to:
+There's a long-winded [Setup guide](#setup), but if you already know your way around EC2, you'll need to:

 1. Open up port 53 (UDP and TCP) on your security group.
 2. Boot an instance with an IAM Role with `ec2:DescribeInstances` permission. (or use an IAM user and